I admit that my approach to teaching essay writing is formulaic. I see nothing at all wrong with that.

 The Real Truth

-Speaking of formulas, here is an essay printable that shows a formula for the introduction paragraph and the conclusion paragraph.
+Speaking of formulas, here is an essay formula for the introduction paragraph and the conclusion paragraph.
 The triangles show the transition from general to specific and then specific back to general.
+This is part of the Essay Tune Up ebook.

 It is a classic formula that always works.
 Think of it as the “little black dress” of composition.